 This version of the strategy uses inverse leveraged ETFs to generate higher returns, but some retirement accounts are restricted from trading these ETFs.
 GLD-UUP provides an alternate form of the strategy without leveraged ETFs which also lowers the overall return and volatility.

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
-The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs).
-Many assume Max DD Duration is the length of time between new highs during which the Max DD (magnitude) occurred.
-But that isn’t always the case.
-The Max DD duration is the longest time between peaks, period.
-So it could be the time when the program also had its biggest peak to valley loss (and usually is, because the program needs a long time to recover from the largest loss), but it doesn’t have to be'Applying this definition to our asset in some examples:
+The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'Applying this definition to our asset in some examples:

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Using this definition on our asset we see for example:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples: